4303 Diamond Head Rd

 - Row E -

-North Shore Cattle Company: all beef sausages; grilled burgers, breakfast specials made with Big Island beef
+North Shore Cattle Co.: naturally raised hormone free beef from Haleiwa; all beef Portuguese and andouille sausages; grilled burgers, breakfast specials

 Hawaiian Style Chili: Omelettes w/ Peterson Upland Farm eggs, fried rice, Seared Ahi Steak, Gourmet Chili made with local beef